tianyangche/tianyangche.github.com/_posts/2013-06-16-this-fucking-week.md

    P: what?

    Me: software...
 Soft ware.
-It can synchronize all the photos in my photo with my laptop and ipad.
+It can synchronize all the photos in my phone to my laptop and ipad.

    P: scornful laugh......